ucldc/ingest_deploy/README.md

 ### <a name="imagefix">Image problems</a>

-1. The first step to troubleshooting any image issue is to verify if and what files were harvested, for a given object.
+#### 1. Verify if and what files were harvested, for a given object

 Use the following script in the `ucldc_api_data_quality/reporting directory` (following the steps at https://github.com/mredar/ucldc_api_data_quality/tree/master/reporting) to generate a report for the object.
 The <ID> value is the *id* for the object, as reflected in Solr or CouchDB (e.g., 6d445613-63d3-4144-a530-718900676db9):

 `python get_couchdata_for_calisphere_id.py <ID>`